 The AIDs quilt as a symbol came up multiple times as well, and I wanted to explore the crossroads between the memorial and art object that it sat at.
 The materiality of a quilt, cross-bred with the appearance of the cartoonishly simple Victorian headstones I spent my high school years taking care of and preserving at a memorial office.

-This series was shown at the Commons in my undergraduate thesis show “Will There Really Be a Morning?” in April 2022.
+This series was shown at the NYU Steinhardt Commons Gallery in my undergraduate thesis show “Will There Really Be a Morning?” in April 2022.
 Full transcripts of the interviews I conducted are available on request.

 Blue Linen Headstone, 22" x 13" x 3", quilted linen stuffed with foundational queer books, 2021